bwkimmel/mcstrings/README.md

 ## Output Format

-The strings are written as a CSV having the following columns:
+The strings are written as a CSV file having the following columns:

   - `dimension`: indicates the dimension containing the string.
 One of:
     -  0: Overworld